All Episodes

 I was itchy to release the photograph because I felt my word to you was important.

-Important to mankind and surely if something of that size was out there it would be very important to mankind to have that photograph in everybody's hands.
+I felt it was very important, and I didn't want you all out there thinking I was sitting here with a photograph important to mankind, and surely if something of that size was out there, it would be very important to mankind to have that photograph in everybody's hands.

-I'm a very Public kind of person, as you know.
+I'm a very public kind of person, as you know.

-And wait we did, finally releasing that photograph on January 15th, or at just plus the two-month point.
+Finally, releasing that photograph on January 15th, or at just plus the two-month point.

-In other words, We had waited two months for this university astronomer to come forward.
+In other words, we had waited two months for this university astronomer to come forward.

-Professor Brown kept telling us he will, he will, he will, and if you out him too soon, why?
+Professor Brown kept telling us, he will, he will, he will, and if you out him too soon, why it's going to blow the whole thing up.

 I didn't want to do that.